 Company background for LivingDNA

-LivingDNA is the brainchild of David Nicholson and Hannah Morden, who lead DNA Worldwide Group.
+LivingDNA is owned by a parent company, DNA Worldwide Group.
 Set up in 2002, the company is based out of Frome, England.
 Though the company started small and mostly served customers from the United Kingdom, their business grew rapidly.
 The company has a mission to “dissolve the concept of race” through an understanding of human ancestry.

 In 2017, the company started to realize its mission of eliminating racism, by starting the One Family World Project.
 The project aims to create a single, worldwide family tree based on their user’s DNA.
-Eventually, the company claims that users will be able to accurately pinpoint their family history to specific geographic locations.
-Another recent project included teaching school children about human genetics and ancestry.
+Eventually, users will be able to accurately pinpoint their family history to very specific geographic locations.
+Currently, LivingDNA is living up to this mission, as it has the most regional ethnicities of any ancestry testing company, and are well on the way to producing the most comprehensive human family tree.
+Another project LivingDNA started includes teaching school children about human genetics and ancestry.

-The company prides themselves on not selling aggregate genetic information, and only uses it for research projects like the one above.
+The company prides itself on not selling aggregate genetic information, and only uses DNA data for internal research projects like the projects described above.
 Users must first consent to be a part of these studies before their data is incorporated.
+The founders of LivingDNA, David and Hannah Nicholson, truly want to empower people through the amazing scientific truths that DNA testing can illuminate.

 LivingDNA’s Offerings Review